ObjectModules/deploy/[Mapping]-Employment.md

 Now left the question on how to combine them, right?
 * The new process shall be able to be carried out along with the routines
 * It shall be a clearly sign that a new process is being carried out of the routines
-* Once the new process is being settled the the process shall be able to return to the routines
+* Once the new process is being settled then all of the process shall be able to return to its routines

 So when applying this all together then the diagram will be shown as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)